RaulDiodiu/rap-handson-travel-docs/installation/InstallationTrial.md

 Click on *Terminal* > *New Terminal...* in the toolbar and type `cf login --sso` into the opened editor.
 Paste the API endpoint `https://api.cf.us10.hana.ondemand.com` and confirm via Enter.

 You'll get a link in order to retrieve a temporary passcode for logging in - open this URL from the BAS Terminal via `Ctrl + Click`.
 You might have to select the *Default Identity Provider* in the browser window and will get a passcode afterwards.
 Copy this passcode, paste it back into the BAS Terminal and click `Enter`.
 You won't see that the passcode was pasted, the input field will remain empty.
-Just be confident of yourself and press `Enter` anyways!
+Just be confident of yourself and press `Enter` anyway!
 You should get an *OK* message in the Terminal and are finally good to go.

 Basically, everything is ready now - congratulations!
 **We're looking forward to see you** on March 20th **:)**